-Proposals for the change of use or redevelopment of land or premises associated with leisure or tourism will not be supported unless:
+Proposals for the change of use or redevelopment of land or premises currently associated with leisure or tourism will not be supported unless:

-- a) The applicant can demonstrate that the site/premises is no longer viable; or - b) Development of the site for other appropriate uses will facilitate the relocation of an existing leisure or tourist facility to a more suitable site.
+- a) It can be demonstrated that the site is no longer viable; or - b) Development of the site for other appropriate uses will facilitate the relocation of an existing leisure or tourist facility to a more suitable site.

 - 7.13 Ettington is situated close to one of the most frequently-visited towns in the UK and is within striking distance of the Cotswolds, several important National Trust properties and the historic town of Warwick.
 All this makes it attractive to tourists and of interest to developers of tourist services such as hotels and B&Bs. - 7.14 This Plan is designed to support such developments in line with the criteria stated.
-Tourist development should be accompanied by improvements in public transport; the recently-introduced fast X7 bus that links Ettington with the centre of Stratford in one direction and Banbury railway station (via the National Trust property at Upton House) is an excellent example of how this might be achieved.
+Tourist development should be accompanied by improvements in public transport; improvements to the No.7 bus that links Ettington with the centre of Stratford in one direction and Banbury railway station (for example to include stopping at the National Trust property at Upton House) is an example of how this might be achieved.